Distillery: 繊月酒造 Sengetsu Shuzō

 Alcohol: 40%

 In the bottle: The aroma is dominated by intense burnt caramel and vanilla, evolving into a pronounced, appealing sweetness reminiscent of cherry vanilla cola.
-This transitions seamlessly into a classic rice shochu character on the finish.
-For a spirit aged this extensively, the bouquet is remarkably distinctive and compelling and builds a strong anticipation for what is in the glass.
+This transitions seamlessly into classic rice shōchū character on the finish.
+For a spirit aged this extensively, the bouquet is remarkably distinctive and compelling—rich, layered, and mature—building strong anticipation for what awaits in the glass.

-On the rocks: The prominent notes detected on the nose translate explosively to the palate, evoking the rich flavor of Japanese pudding drizzled with burnt caramel sauce—an association that proves surprisingly delightful rather than off-putting.
-At 80 proof, a subtle alcohol presence emerges toward the finish, accompanied by a nuanced black pepper spice that enhances the overall complexity.
-This delivers an exceptionally rewarding and dynamic drinking experience.
+On the rocks: The prominent notes from the nose translate explosively to the palate, evoking the rich flavor of Japanese pudding drizzled with burnt caramel sauce—an association that proves surprisingly delightful rather than off-putting.
+At 80 proof (40% ABV), a subtle alcohol presence emerges toward the finish, accompanied by nuanced black pepper spice that enhances complexity.
+This delivers an exceptionally rewarding and dynamic drinking experience: bold yet balanced, intense yet smooth.

 Straight: Upon opening a second bottle a year later, tasting it neat revealed a more focused intensity.
 The burnt caramel is tightly integrated, fading gracefully on the finish alongside smooth vanilla and subtle cocoa notes.
-This serving style highlights the elegance and balance of this beautifully aged rice shochu.
+This serving style highlights the elegance and balance of this beautifully aged rice shōchū—refined, contemplative, and deeply satisfying straight.

 水割り Diluted with water

 4:1 Ratio: The addition of water softens the bold primary notes, yielding a markedly smoother profile.
-However, this dilution diminishes the distinctive intensity that defines the spirit's unique character.
+However, this dilution diminishes the distinctive intensity that defines the spirit’s unique character—losing some of the magic that makes it stand out.

 Paired with Chocolate:

-Paired with Tony's Chocolonely pretzel and toffee milk chocolate, the shochu's flavors amplify and intensify those of the chocolate.
-The moderate sweetness of the bar allows the shochu's caramel and vanilla notes to harmonize seamlessly, expanding the palate without overwhelming heaviness.
-This combination proves highly complementary and balanced.
+Paired with Tony's Chocolonely pretzel and toffee milk chocolate.
+The shōchū’s flavors amplify and intensify those of the chocolate.
+The moderate sweetness of the bar allows the caramel and vanilla notes to harmonize seamlessly, expanding the palate without overwhelming heaviness.
+The pretzel adds subtle saltiness and crunch that complements the shōchū’s peppery edge, while the toffee reinforces the burnt caramel depth.
+This combination proves highly complementary and balanced—rich, indulgent, and well-integrated.
+One of the stronger chocolate pairings encountered with aged rice shōchū.

 Enjoy straight or on the rocks